Agents means EPM’s employees, contractors and agents.

 of leaks and blockages and should not discharge adjacent to the building.

-(b) If you think you may have bridged or breached the treated areas,
+(b) If you think you may have bridged or breached the termite management system,

 please contact EPM immediately so we can re-treat the affected